johncedricVargas/Metacrafters-Project-Create-a-Token/README.md

-# Project: Smart Contract
+# Project: Create a Token

-This solidity smart contract is intended to create, manage, and utulize the features of a basic token system known as CoinToken(CT).
+This solidity smart contract is intended to create, manage, and utulized the features of a basic token system known as "Meta(MTA)".
 It allows for the minting for creating or adding token and burning removed tokens.

 # Getting Started

 ### Executing the program
- I use remix: https://remix.ethereum.org/ to make this program.
+ I use remix: https://remix.ethereum.org/ to create this program.

 ```solidity
 // SPDX-License-Identifier: MIT